 - Whisk together the mustard and jam in a large bowl.
 Add chicken pieces and stir to coat the chicken.
 Add salt and pepper.

-- Place chicken mixture into prepared pan and drizzle with olive oil.
+- Place chicken mixture onto prepared pan and drizzle with olive oil.
 Scatter thyme sprigs on top.
-Bake until thermometer reads 160º to 165º, about 12 minutes for thighs and 15 for thicker breasts.
+Bake until thermometer reads 160º to 165º, about 12 to 15 depending on the thickness of the chicken.
 Cover with foil and let rest for 5 minutes.

 Barbara’s Tips + Notes